ChrstphrHll/npc_gen/students/Natalia Endo.md

 # Natalia Endo
 ---
 ### Description
-- Halfling Barbarian from Verdain
+- Halfling Barbarian from Kordinia
 - 3rd year Exploration student in Burk
-- long straight dirty blonde hair that's plain, Pale Brown eyes, and Fair skin
+- short wavy grey hair that's wild, Pale Brown eyes, and Fair skin
 - Is Inoffensive and Agonizing, and has Renewal as their ideal

 ### Organizations